This post contains affiliate links. Please see my disclosure about affiliate links here.

 - Use public transport: Very rarely do I get taxis at my destination so rely mostly on inexpensive and environmentally-friendly public transport.
 Yes, this option requires prior research and perhaps the printing of a colour map of the destination’s public transport system.
 But it’s a great way of travelling on a budget and off-setting aviation carbon emissions.

 - Use a free bike scheme: Many cities have free bicycle schemes and, like public transport, this is an excellent way of travelling a destination at a low cost to your pocket and the environment.
-Check out my post on the Paris Velib system.
+I’ve used the free bike schemes in Paris and Tel Aviv.

 - Travel off-peak: One again, this is a no-brainer with significant savings to be had in shoulder and low-peak months.
 Accommodation is particularly affected by Bank Holidays, festivals and/or sporting events.
 For example, an acquaintance tells me that one specific Dublin hotel normally charges €150 per room per night but on All-Ireland Final weekend it increases to €400, demonstrating the literal price my county has to pay for its success in football!